mulle-sde/mulle-fetch/README.md

 mulle-fetch fetch --search-path ${HOME}/src:/usr/local/src https://github.com/mulle-nat/mulle-c11.git mulle-c11
 ```

 ## Creating symbolic links to local projects

 > Symbolic links are not available on mingw.

 It may be inconvenient to clone a local project repository, when its
 development is still ongoing.
 You'd have to sync the clone to often.
-You can allow **mulle-fetch** with `--symlinks` to install a symlink instead with:
+You can allow **mulle-fetch** with `--symlink` to install a symlink instead with:

 ```
-mulle-fetch fetch --symlinks --search-path ${HOME}/src:/usr/local/src https://github.com/mulle-nat/mulle-c11.git mulle-c11
+mulle-fetch fetch --symlink --search-path ${HOME}/src:/usr/local/src https://github.com/mulle-nat/mulle-c11.git mulle-c11
 ```

 Since one is not actually cloning anything the found project directory, does